Anaconda-Sandbox/authenticated-docker-examples/README.md

 ## Running the service

-You ran also build and run the service locally using `docker-compose` (if that is installed):
+You ran also build and run the services locally using `docker-compose` (if that is installed):

 ```shell
 make up
 ```

-You can then access the service by visiting http://localhost:8000 in your web browser.
+You can then access the services by visiting e.g. http://localhost:8000 in your web browser.

 You can also check with a tool like `curl`: